 New Recruit Training

-Teaches, mentors, coaches, and develops new recruits during a 16-week Academy where they complete 640 hours of instruction in basic firefighting skills.
+Coach and develop new recruits during a 16-week Academy with 640 hours of instruction in basic firefighting skills.
 New recruits receive certification for:

 Emergency Medical Services (EMS)